Sanjay-Varma-Hi/Hospital_Management_System/README.md

 # Hospital_Management_System

-This is my DBMS project
+This is a DBMS project for Hospital management system

+# Technologies used

+DBever,
+Flask,
+PostgreSQL,
+HTML,CSS and Bootstrap